aalbedewi98/Intelligent-Agents-January-2026/discussion.md

 - **Desires:** retrieving relevant research papers
 - **Intentions:** executing the processing workflow

-This improved the clarity and organisation of the system design and ensured that it followed intelligent agent principles (Russell and Norvig, 2021).
+This improved the clarity and organisation of the system design and ensured that it followed established intelligent agent principles (Russell and Norvig, 2021).
+It also allowed the system to be more structured and goal-oriented compared to a simple rule-based approach.

 ---